You can say "yes!" to a Cape Cod family vacation this summer, no matter how tight your budget might be.

 A Summer Day at Cliff Pond

-For $17 a night for out-of-staters, and just $13/night for MA residents, you can pitch your tent or set up your camper on one of 400 wooded or pond-view sites.
+For around $20 a night, you can pitch your tent or set up your camper on one of 400 wooded or pond-view sites.

 FYI: Prime spots sell out quickly.
 You can sometimes find a vacancy at the last minute, but I wouldn't risk it.